bbeldame/local.dev/README.md

 The local.dev is reset if the mac shutdown.

 To set it again, you have to delete it first with ` local.dev rm your-site ` .
 It's a work in progress for this one, I have to find a good solution to edit the pf.conf file.

+Mutliple local.dev doesn't work on mac, still a problem with pf.conf.

+Renaming only one localhost at a time makes this package useless on Mac, I wouldn't recommend using it for the moment.
+Work in progress.